rsdoiel/antenna/planet.md

 date: 2025-08-04, from: RTÉ News

-An investigation is under way into the death of a man at a property in Carrick-on-Suir in Co Tipperary in the early hours of this morning.
+An investigation is under way into the death of a man at a property in Carrick-on-Suir in Co Tipperary.

 <br>